-A high priority call for informing drivers, controllers and other concerned personnel of a level of danger requiring all Railways movements in a pre-defined area to stop.
+A call of highest priority for informing drivers, controllers and other concerned personnel of a level of danger requiring all Railways movements in a pre-defined area to stop.
 Two types of Railway emergency calls are defined:

 - Train emergency calls (for Railway emergencies whilst not involved in Shunting operations); - Shunting emergency calls (for Railway emergencies whilst involved in Shunting operations).